hrbrmstr/webr-experiments/README.md

 >Before you read this, please reconsider your life choices and wait for WASM Shiny to support WebR like it does Pyodide if you really want Reactive apps.
 >
->If you're still reading, also consider using React.George has an example of that in the docs and in the WebR repo.
+>If you're still reading, also consider using React.
+George (et al.) has an example of that in the docs and in the WebR repo.
 I despise giant web frameworks and always try to do what I can in VanillaJS and D3 (or Observable) if at all possible.
 But, I'm also pretty messed up.
 >
 >If you are _still_ reading, consider [using this awesome WebR Quarto extension](https://github.com/coatless/quarto-webr) instead.
 >